The 50th Anniversary of The Godfather

 Turning Marlon Brando into The Godfather

-Turning Marlon Brando from a stunningly-handsome heartthrob into the bulldog-faced mob boss was not an easy feat.
+Turning Marlon Brando from a stunningly handsome heartthrob into a bulldog-faced mob boss was not an easy feat.
 It required several hours each day in the makeup chair, as well as a handful of out-of-the-box tricks to create the appearance of the aged Mafia ring leader.
 Fake lower dentures were used to create a predominantly jowly appearance, and body pads were strategically placed inside Brando’s wardrobe to make him look more paunchy.
 Brando also requested his shoes be weighted with lead in order to remove the spring from his step.
-Lastly, ear plugs were worn to help reduce background noise, requiring Brando to stay intensely hyper-focused on whomever he was speaking.
+Lastly, earplugs were worn to help reduce background noise, requiring Brando to stay intensely hyper-focused on whomever he was speaking.

 Bringing Vito Corleone to life was all Brando.
-Corleone’s subtle gestures and raspy breath were derived from Brando’s own imagination and became signatures of his archetypal character.
+Corleone’s subtle gestures and raspy breath were derived from Brando’s imagination and became signatures of his iconic character.
 When it came to Corleone’s more nuanced mannerisms, Brando leaned into past personal experiences.

 This method made him a highly-respected actor, as many of his characters’ emotions rang true.
 Unfortunately, while this ability to recall trauma benefitted him in his professional career, it harmed him in his personal life.
 Brando earned himself a reputation for being hostile and difficult, a by-product of growing up physically abused and emotionally underdeveloped at the hands of two alcoholic parents.